NTU-CSIE-DSA/hw2-Dungeons/prob.md

+Before the problem description is confirmed, use [this link](https://www.overleaf.com/project/65e7d02d5b86b373c28d9a79) as problem description.

 ## Problem Description
 **Dungeons of Sacred Abyss** is a brand new game developed by the software company Nextgen Technology Universal Company of Software, Innovation and Engineering (NTUCSIE) in order to fill the video game market after **Dragon's Song: Awakening** have failed due to power inflation.
 This new game is designed to give player an unique immersive experience while discovering treasures through exploring the magnificent dungeons and the beauty of the sacred abyss.